kens-visuals/stats-preview/README.md

 # Frontend Mentor - Stats Preview Card Component Solution

-This is a solution to the [Stats preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/stats-preview-card-component-8JqbgoU62).
+This is a solution to the [Stats Preview Card Component Challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/stats-preview-card-component-8JqbgoU62).

 ## Table of contents